arhanjain/polaris/README.md

 - make sure the TORCH archirecutre list is correct (mineby default included way more than it needed)
 - have correct version of gxx (my versions was too new)
 - clear torch_extensions cache in between builds and env changes

+## Issues
+This codebase has been tested on CUDA 13 with NVIDIA 5090 GPU.
+Please raise an issue if you run into any issues.